gdiet/backup/README.md

 If you want to write, update, or read files in the dedup file system, you have to "mount" it first.
 Note that the dedup file system must be initialized before you can mount it, see above.
 Here are the steps to mount the dedup file system:

-* If you have installed DedupFS in the repository directory as recommended, start the dedup file system by running the `write-dedupfs` in the repository directory, e.g. by double-clicking.
+* If you have installed DedupFS in the repository directory as recommended, start the dedup file system by running `write-dedupfs` in the repository directory, e.g. by double-clicking.
 * After some time the DedupFS GUI will open, showing log entries.
 * After some time a log entry will tell you that the dedup file system is started.
 * In the log entries, you see among others which repository is used and where the dedup file system is mounted.